 Additionally, the City was subject to a large class action lawsuit.
 Pino et al v.
 City is a collective action brought pursuant to the New Mexico Fair Pay for Women Act.
-As a result the City paid approximately \$17 million on November 23, 2022 from its self-insured Risk management fund to settle this claim and will also pay attorney's fees and other costs associated with this claim.
-The City is in the process of recovering this amount from the respective City departments, and recovered approximately \$500 thousand during Fiscal Year 2022.
-The Fiscal Year 2023 budget provides approximately \$1.1 million towards the recovery of this claim.
+As a result the City paid approximately \$17 million on November 23, 2022 from its self-insured Risk Management Fund to settle this claim and will also pay attorney's fees and other costs associated with this claim.
+The City is in the process of recovering this amount from the respective City departments through the annual cost of Risk Allocation (CoRA).
 This allocation amount is also subject to annual appropriations by the City Council.

 Finally, the City has reserve amounts created by the City's policy to reserve one-twelfth of the General Fund budgeted amount.
-See Note IV.P to the Audited Financial Statements for Fiscal Year 2022, attached hereto as Appendix A.
+See Note IV.P to the Audited Financial Statements for Fiscal Year 2023, attached hereto as Appendix A.